tripoloski1337/tripoloski1337.github.io/_posts/2023-05-22-Riscv64-ropchain.md

 # Background
-On friday 19 May 2023, I participate on greyCTF 2023 and solved several challenge.
+On Friday, 19 May, 2023.
+I participate on greyCTF 2023 and solved several challenge.
 In this post I will only cover a challenge called `ropv`, since this is my first time exploiting RISC-V 64 architecture.
 It might be useful note for me or someone in order create the ropchain exploit.

 # What is Riscv64?